Robust Blocked Response-Adaptive Randomization Designs: Trial Design and Simulation

 The posterior value of $\beta_{trt}$ is used to estimate the proportion difference in treatment.
-The R package \textit{arm} with \textit{quasi} family and $\mu(1-\mu)$ link was used to fit Bayesian logistic regression and obtain the posterior samples of $\beta_{trt}$ \cite{arm}.
-The proportion difference in treatment is estimated using the mean posterior value of $\beta_{trt}$.
-If difference of proportion between B and A is estimated using $\beta_{trt}$, then treatment B is declared superior if $E(\beta_{trt} > 0) > 0.95$.
+The R package \textit{arm} with \textit{quasi} family and identity link with $\mu(1-\mu)$ variance was used to fit Bayesian logistic regression and obtain the posterior samples of $\beta_{trt}$ \cite{arm}.
+The treatment effect is estimated using the mean posterior value of $\beta_{trt}$.
+Treatment B is declared superior to treatment A if $P(\beta_{trt} > 0) > 0.95$ since $\beta_{trt}$ computes the estimated difference in proportion between treatment B and treatment A .